CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

 * A liability or compensation regulation (this should include the conditions for the separation of the network connection, liability for malicious programs or hacker attacks, penalties for non-performance or liability for use of third-party content to be clarified)
 * A regulation on obligations to provide information in the event of security breaches
 * A specification of which data may be used for which purposes (eg in the case of further use of work results)
-* A description of the extent to which other contractors are included in the agreement, eg. B. by sharing applications or as a service provider for one of the contractors
+* A description of the extent to which other contractors are involved in the agreement, eg. B. by sharing applications or as a service provider for one of the contractors
 * The duration and possibilities of adaptation of the agreement (technology is developing fast, ie the agreements on their use have to be constantly adapted)
 The persons responsible for drawing up the agreement should be those who are also responsible for compliance with the regulations.
 If, due to problems, the connection of the networks has to be temporarily disconnected, however, all affected persons should be included, as their requirements can vary widely but should be taken into account.

 A network connection to third-party networks should only be activated if both partners have implemented all security measures that are appropriate for the agreed protection requirements and no identifiable security deficiencies are left.
 Outsourcing service providers should also be convinced by the security level of their outsourcing customers, for example through an IT-Grundschutz check or spot checks.
 If the common IT infrastructure is compromised by a vulnerability of the outsourcing customer, the outsourcing service provider will also be confronted with the accusation of negligence in retrospect.
 In addition, an immediate elimination of all identified safety deficiencies should be sought.
 In real operation, the availability of an executable product is usually prioritized much higher than the elimination of any security flaws that can then become permanent vulnerabilities.

 The outsourcing customer and potential third parties should only be provided with the services that have been contractually agreed upon and are absolutely necessary.
-Which areas of the own network are granted access to third parties, must be made dependent on the nature of existing relationships between the contractors and on mutual trust between them.
+Which areas of the own network are granted access to third parties, must be made dependent on the nature of the existing relationships between the contracting parties and mutual trust between them.
 Foreign partners must be aware of their national laws, eg. In the fields of cryptography, privacy and copyright.

 In the event of security incidents that require disconnection, it is important to clearly define who is allowed to do so and when.
 It must also be clarified which persons should be informed about this process and which escalation steps are planned.